 The default behavior is unrestricted; any user that navigates to the gateway URL will have access to the Honolulu interface.
 Once you add one or more security groups to the users list, access is restricted to the members of those groups.
 If you want to enforce the use of smartcard authentication, you can specify an additional requiredgroup for smartcard-based security groups.
 In this case, a user will have access if they are in any security group AND a smartcard group.

 On the Administrators tab, you define the security groups that will have privileges to change Honolulu settings.
 Smartcard groups work the same way here as for the user list.
 The local administrators group on the gateway machine will always have full administrator access and cannot be removed from the list.
 The administrators list supports the same AND condition for smartcards groups as the users list.

-and of course, daily useful tools in front of us:
+Of course, daily useful tools in front of us: